halkyonio/tap/README.md

 ```

 ### Tanzu Client

+FYI: The `install.sh` bash script installs the Tanzu client as described hereafter like the carvel tools: imgpkg, kapp, kbld, pivnet !

 The Tanzu [client](https://network.tanzu.vmware.com/products/tanzu-application-platform/#/releases/1095326) can be installed locally on a machine
 having access to the k8s cluster running TAP using the pivnet tool.